-Tomi Lahren Suspended: Blaze Causes Fans To Ask ‘Why Is Tomi Lahren Suspended?’
+Tomi Lahren Suspended: ‘Blaze’ Fans Ask, ‘Why Is Tomi Lahren Suspended?’

-Tomi Lahren, suspended by The Blaze for sharing her pro-choice opinions, still plans to make her appearance at Lincoln Day in Spokane this summer.
-Lahren was a guest on The View Friday (March 17), where she was interviewed about how she has become a social media darling, posting videos that routinely get more than five million views each.
-She struck a chord with some people, though, when she spoke out about her perceived hypocrisies within conservative circles.
+Tomi Lahren, suspended by the Blaze for sharing her pro-choice opinions, still plans to make her appearance at Lincoln Day in Spokane this summer.
+Lahren was a guest on The View Friday (March 17), where she was interviewed about how she has become a social media darling, posting videos that routinely get more than 5 million views each.
+She struck a chord with some people, though, when she spoke about her perceived hypocrisies within conservative circles.
 Now it has many of her fans asking on social media, “Is Tomi Lahren suspended”?

 A video provided by ABC covered Lahren’s answers to a variety of questions, including her thoughts on President Trump’s travel ban and how she has become a conservative influencer.
 After flying in from Dallas, she spoke at length with the ladies of The View, crisscrossing topics after explaining why she feels she has had so much success and developed such a devoted following on social media.